MichaelLarocca/blog-michael-jude-larocca/posts/2021/11-21/ReviewEddieJaoudeGitHubCourse.md

 **Special message instructions**

-* Make sure Public if selected
+* Make sure Public is selected
 * Click the Add a README file

 After naming the repository and following the special message instructions, click "**Create repository**."